 Two aluminum bottle cages are included in this package, and they are lightweight at just 1.5 ounces each.
 The cages fit most standard-sized water bottles with diameters of three inches and come with screws.
 The cages are oval, so it's easy to access your beverages when you're riding.
 These cages are easy to install and look good.
 They hold your bottles nice and tight, and because they open to the sides, they hold oversized bottles without any issues.
 The holes on the cages perfectly match the standard bottle holder bolts on bikes.
 Overall, they're very light and more sturdy than many plastic counterparts.
 However, your bike must have threaded holes to accommodate these cages.
 Also, the cages may scrape the plastic or paint on your water bottle, and if your bottle is too small it won't be as secure and may be too loose on bumpy roads.
 The cages are also very stiff and don't really give when putting bottles in or taking them out.

 This 50 Strong Bicycle Water Bottle Cage is manufactured by a family-owned American business and is made of lightweight, durable plastic.
 It easily mounts to the frame using a bike's existing screws.
-The package includes two bike cages, which come in a variety of colors, including black and pink.
+The package includes two bike cages, which come in a variety of colors.
 The cage fits most standard-sized water bottles, and since it's plastic, it isn't prone to scratching like some other options.
 The cage is flexible and holds bottles securely.
 The holes line up nicely with the screw holes, and it's compatible with road, mountain, hybrid, touring, triathlon, and electric bicycles.
 One drawback with this product is that it doesn't come with the hardware (screws) required to install it on the bike; however, that's not uncommon with this type of product.
 Also, bottles may become dislodged if you're riding on bumpy terrain.
 These cages are also not as sturdy as some metal counterparts.

 The Blackburn Outpost deserves a spot on our list for its versatility.
 It comes with a 6-millimeter (0.2-inch) alloy tube with three sets of mounting holes, and the positions can be tuned to accommodate bikes with different frames.
 The cage is lightweight, strong, and easy to install even with standard mounting screws.
 To prevent rust, it’s coated with a metallic sand paint job that makes the cage look professional and clean.
 Synthetic adjustable straps are fitted around the cage to ensure that you not only get to secure an oversized water bottle but can also fasten your gear and other accessories.
 The straps have a rubber backing for a secure grip as you tighten them.
 Unfortunately, the cage doesn’t include mounting screws, so you have to buy them separately.
 The cage is also somewhat expensive in comparison to many rival brands.
 In addition, having straps means that you constantly have to stop to readjust them every time you need to put back the water bottle.